SirCryptic/NullBot-Discord/README.md

 Q: Can anyone Execute Commands & Scan the host machine?

 A: NO!
-Only specific rolls can execute the commands and localhost/all ip ranges regarding the host machine are blocked.
+Only specific rolls can execute certain commands and localhost/all ip ranges regarding the host machine are blocked.

 Q: How do i change the roles or what roles are pre defined ?